brandur/org/drafts/aws-static-complete.md

 the major site generation frameworks.
 This isn't as much a critique of them as it is a nod to the inevitability of any general-purpose project to expand in features until it takes a lot of documentation and false starts to get up to speed.
-Writing your own script is a greater maintenance burden on you over the long run, but this is offset by the greater flexibility that it gets you.
+Writing your own script may be a greater maintenance burden over the long run, but this is offset by the much improved flexibility that it gets you.

 The [singularity][singularity] example site uses a Go build script and a small standard library-based web server with **fswatch** (a small cross-plaform